top of page

 entist, and AI engineer at Microsoft, has previously worked

-tem, at startups, at banks, and has studied the topics of
+at Meta, at banks, and has studied the topics of

 lattice cryptography, controversial theories of conscious-